12 Ways to Raise Funds for Startups in India

 4. Venture Capitalists

 Venture Capitalists (VCs) are investment firms that provide funding to startups in exchange for equity.
-Unlike angel investors, who invest personal wealth, VCs manage pooled funds from multiple investors and invest in startups that show high scalability and strong market potential.
+Unlike angel investors, who invest personal wealth, VCs manage pooled funds from multiple investors and invest in startups with high scalability and strong market potential.

 Pros: